williamazevedodepaula/mashgin-assignment/api/README.md

 * **app.ts** - The application main script.
 It will create the Http Server, serve the images static folder and register the middleware for dealing with request haders.
 * **swagger.json** - Swagger documentation source code (json)
 * **controller**: This folder contains the **Controller** layer:
-  * **menu**: Contain the MenuController, its unit tests and interface. provides the operations bounded to the /menu API route (fetch menu)
+  * **menu**: Contain the MenuController, its unit tests and interface. provides the operations linked to the /menu API route (fetch menu)
-  * **order**: Contain the OrderController, its unit tests and interface.  provides the operations bounded to the /orders API route (create order, list orders)
+  * **order**: Contain the OrderController, its unit tests and interface.  provides the operations linked to the /orders API route (create order, list orders)
 * **service**: This folder contains the **Service** layer:
   * **menu**: Contain the MenuService, its unit tests and interface. provides business logic for fetching the menu
   * **order**: Contain the OrderService, its unit tests and interface. provides business logic for handling orders